The single greatest thing about being an adult in the 21st Century would surely have to be the internet. I mean, who wouldn’t agree?

 Less than 50% of the SBD audience are in fact based in Australia, the other 50% is made up of a colourful array of other countries around the world.
 US in second place and old Blightly is number three, followed by NZ, Canada and Germany.
 Danke schön!

 We recently learnt quite how wide-spread our people are while getting acquainted with the new GDPR changes in the EU.
-(Shout out to our buddies in Latvia and the lovely Anna who bought Baskk from the tiny island of Symi in Greece.
-Next Euro-trip, we’re coming to visit!)
+(Shout out to our buddies in Latvia and the lovely Anna who bought Baskk from the tiny island of Symi in Greece.)

 - Distance makes the heart grow fonder

-There area number of resources and tools we use to make interstate and international business work like a dream.
-Skype aside, our top three must be Calendly, Dropbox and Google docs.
-God bless the cloud!
+There are a number of resources and tools we use to make interstate and international business work like a dream.
+Zoom aside, our top three must be Calendly, Dropbox and Google docs.
+All hail the cloud!
 So much so, many of our all-time favourite projects have been for international brands whose HQs are thousands of kilometres from our own.
-Namely, Ranavat Botanics (California) Evereden (NYC), One Fine Day (NZ), Mukti (Queensland), One Seed (SA), Fella Villas (Bali) and many more.
+Namely, Ranavat Botanics (California), Evereden (NYC), One Fine Day (NZ), Mukti (Queensland), One Seed (SA), Fella Villas (Bali) and many more.

 It’s safe to say that we are now living in the future, a time when chatting to someone on the other side of the world no longer requires a town crier, a pen and paper, a horse or a freight ship.
 Technology has advanced the pace of our communications and the sooner our business relationships can use it to our advantage, the better we’ll all be for it.